akhilvjose/Fruits_360_Deep_Learn/README.md

 <b>1.
 Fruits_360_VGG16.ipynb:</b> A simpple walkthroguh on how to import/acces data from kaggle to colab.
 Implemented a simple transfer lerning using vgg16.
 Top layer was modified to classify 90 classes of fruits (31/12/2018).
 Number of classes are updated frequently in this dataset.

 <b>2.
 CNN_Keras_kaggle.ipynb:</b> A simple and direct CNN implementation of CNN using Keras.
 Easy to understand as only minimal and core steps are included.
+This file was implemented in kaggle so it includes steps to read data from kaggle database.